How to reset CMOS or BIOS settings

 - Enter CMOS setup.

 - In CMOS setup, look for an option to reset the CMOS values to the default setting or an option to load the fail-safe defaults.
-With many CMOS setup screens, there will be a function key to do this.
+With many CMOS setup screens, there is a function key to do this.
 For example, the F5, F6, F9, F11, or F12 key, as shown in the picture, may be set up as a shortcut to load the default settings.
 Other setups may list an option that you can arrow over to using the arrow keys and pressing Enter.

-In addition to restoring the system defaults, if you've recently added new hardware or resetting the default values did not help resolve your boot issues, you may also want to reset the configuration data.
+If you've recently added new hardware or resetting the default values did not help resolve your boot issues, you may also want to reset the configuration data.

-Note: Not all CMOS setup screens have this feature.
+Not all CMOS setup screens have this feature.

 In PnP/PCI Configurations